bigbio/quantms.io/docs/tools.rst

 - ``--label`` contains two options: ``psm`` and ``feature``.
 - ``--partion`` contains two options: ``charge`` and ``reference_file_name``.
-Since the result file is too large, you can specify –partition to split the result file.
+Since the result file is too large, you can specify ``–-partition`` to split the result file.

 Example: